Why Most Budgets Fail and How the 50/30/20 Rule Fixes It

 What Counts as Needs?

-• Housing: Rent, mortgage, property taxes, essential maintenance
+• Housing: Rent, mortgage, property taxes, and basic maintenance

-• Utilities: Electricity, water, gas, internet (if required for work)
+• Utilities: Electricity, water, gas, and internet if required for work

-• Transportation: Car payment, gas, public transit, insurance
+• Transportation: Car payment, fuel, public transport, or insurance

-• Minimum Debt Payments: Required payments on all debts
+• Minimum Debt Payments: Required payments on credit cards or loans

 Pro Tip: